AlphaBrate/alphabrate.github.io/articles/user-manuals/popupjs/markdown/index.md

 ## Customization

-PopupJS provides several options for customizing the appearance and behavior of alerts, popups, and pull-outs.
+PopupJS provides several options for customizing the appearance and behavior of alerts, popups, pull-outs, and banners.
 You can modify the CSS styles and icons to fit your application's design.

 ### To-do